Forest Park Illinois Homepage

 The Patrol Division can be considered the backbone of any police department.
 Patrol officers have a dual role: they must respond to citizen complaints and calls for service, as well as enforce local ordinances and state laws, proactively seeking to prevent crime, protect life and property, and arrest offenders, all while doing so in a way that protects constitutional rights.

-The Patrol Division currently operates on a 12-hour shift format on three-month rotations between night and day shifts.
+The Patrol Division currently operates on a 12-hour shift format on two-month rotations between night and day shifts.
 Officers proactively seek to prevent and interrupt crime and respond to calls for service to maintain order and preserve the public peace.
 The Patrol Division is currently staffed by four squads, each consisting, when fully staffed, of one Commander, one Sergeant, and five Patrol Officers.

 Police Calls for Service

 It should be noted that calls for service do not reflect all police activity, but only those duties for which a service number is created.
-For example, the 2017 number of calls for services does not reflect traffic stops that did not result in arrests.
+For example, the 2024 number of calls for services does not reflect traffic stops that did not result in arrests.

 Traffic, Parking, and Municipal Code Enforcement- Citations